ipfs-inactive/blog/content/post/093-ipfs-pinning-summit-recap.md

 Watch all of the sessions [here](https://www.youtube.com/playlist?list=PLuhRWgmPaHtTvsxuZ9T-tMlu_v0lja6v5), including lightning talks on [Filecoin’s GUI](https://www.youtube.com/watch?v=dMuVDELUdnE), [Git on Threads](https://www.youtube.com/watch?v=dx7TH7-YSEQ), the [Filecoin Discover Project](https://www.youtube.com/watch?v=UXmQfnwzhtQ&feature=youtu.be), and many more.

-Thanks for an amazing summit, and looking forward to the new inspiration and progress we're able to make together!
+Thanks for an amazing summit, and looking forward to the next wave of adoption and growth we're able to support together! 🚀